rnckp/awesome-ogd-switzerland/readme.md

 ## Contribute

-Contributions are always welcome!
+Contributions are always welcome.
 Just open an issue or a pull request with your suggestions.